-Amaranth w/ Rice – An Anytime Nourishing Meal!
+Amaranth With Rice – An Anytime Nourishing Meal!

-Amaranth is a tiny grain packed with an impressive set of nutrients and makes a great variation to the daily rice, wheat quinoa grain diet… It is packed with manganese, exceeding your daily nutrient needs in just one serving.
-Manganese is important for brain functioning.
-It’s also rich in magnesium, an essential nutrient involved in nearly 300 reactions in the body, including DNA synthesis and muscle contraction.
+Amaranth is a tiny grain packed with an impressive set of nutrients and makes a great variation to a daily rice, wheat, quinoa, and grain diet.
+It is packed with manganese, exceeding your daily nutrient needs in just one serving.
+Manganese is important for the brain functioning.
+Amaranth is also rich in magnesium, an essential nutrient involved in nearly 300 reactions in the body, including DNA synthesis and muscle contraction.
 It is also high in phosphorus, a mineral that is important for bone health.
-It is rich in iron, which helps with the production of blood and so much more…
+Amaranth is also rich in iron, which helps with the production of blood and so much more!

-Along with rice, dates, and coconut milk this is a winning recipe for any time of the day or season.
+Along with rice, dates, and coconut milk – this is a winning recipe for any time of the day or any season!

-Thanks to Aunty Wendy, Author, and published children’s book writer, and MEC cook, for this recipe.
+Thanks to Aunty Wendy- author, published children’s book writer, and MEC cook- for this recipe.
 She found it on the box of Amaranth and has added her own healthy twist.
 Thank you Aunty Wendy!

 Cooking the Amaranth & Rice recipe: